 Upon receipt of your donation, MYSA will issue you a letter of acknowledgement for your contribution.

 MYSA, the Mike Warter Scholarship committee and the Mike Warter family would like to thank all the applicants.
-Both Ava and Hayden have taken the important life lessons that soccer offers its participants and given back to the game and their communities.
+Both Sydney and Jacob have taken the important life lessons that soccer offers its participants and given back to the game and their communities.
 Minnesota Youth Soccer is proud to remember Mike Warter by contributing to the lives of these young adults and wish them continued success in their future endeavors.